ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 | token-key    | The base64url encoding of the Public Key for use with the issuance protocol, including padding, represented as a JSON string ({{RFC8259, Section 7}}) |
 {: #tokenkeys-values title="Issuer 'token-keys' object description'"}

+Each "token-keys" JSON object may also contain the optional field "not-before".
+The value of this field is the UNIX timestamp (number of milliseconds since January 1, 1970, UTC) at which the key can be used.
+If this field is present, Clients SHOULD NOT use a token key before this timestamp, as doing so may lead to issuance failures.
+The purpose of this field is to assist in scheduled key rotations.

 Issuers MAY advertise multiple token-keys for the same token-type to support key rotation.
 In this case, Issuers indicate preference for which token key to use based on the order of keys in the list, with preference